-Explore the best trails near Whitchurch-Stouffville with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Whitchurch-Stouffville with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 We came here a couple of times before when the sap was running and our kids were litel.
 They have a "sugar bush" where kids can see how sap used to be harvested and reduced to syrup and how it's done now.
 There's also an all day pancakes breakfast.
 But be forewarned.
 It's not cheap!